alexmeert/Calculator/README.md

 # Calculator

-A very basic four function calculator which I created from using a tutorial
+A very basic four function calculator which I created from using a tutorial from BroCode on YouTube and was my first time coding with Javascript and HTML!

+Here is the link to the video: https://www.youtube.com/watch?v=I5kj-YsmWjM